Signal Hill Mall: 2010s

 Sears closed in 2012 as part of a restructuring plan by the chain to close over 100 stores.

 Despite C&J Associates' intentions, a redevelopment project for the mall would never come.
 The reasoning for this was the state of the economy, as stated by manager Burr Collier in a 2013 article written about the declining property.
 One stated idea for a redevelopment was turning inline space into big-box stores.
 Another idea was combining the Signal Hill Mall property with the Newtowne Plaza, which was next to the mall and also built by C&J Associates.

 JCPenney closed in 2015 as part of a 40-store round of closures.
 During the 2010s, Signal Hill Mall received significant media attention as an example of a dead mall.
 One major closure in 2016 was Bookland bookstore, which had been a tenant since the 1980s.
 Following their closure and failed attempts at redevelopment, Signal Hill Mall had only 11 stores remaining.
 Among these were Belk, Saslow Jewelers, IHOP, Bath & Body Works, GNC, RadioShack, and FootAction.
 Saslow's Jewelers, after almost 20 years of operation, closed its store in October 2017.
 This was followed by the closure of Radio Shack later in the year.
-The mall fell into a state of deep disrepair, having a very bad mold problem.

 2020's

 As of 2022, the mall has continued to decline, with Belk being the only remaining anchor tenant.
 The Iredell Free News reported that previous attempts at redevelopment had failed due to slow economic growth in the Statesville area; despite this, representatives of C&J Associates noted that industrial development in the area had increased in the intervening years, leading to the possibility of the mall being repurposed for non-retail use.
 The mall is occasionally used as space for community and recreational events by Statesville residents.

 The interior of the mall closed its doors in January 2024.
+The mall is a potential subject for redevelopment, being referenced in proposed 2025-2026 budget for Statesville.